What Needs to be on a Beer Label?

 for imported beverages only

-it needs to be specified if it is draft or drought
+it needs to be specified if it is a draft or a drought

 Specifying whether your beer is Lite, Low Carb, or Light.

-• Suppose your craft beer label or beer labels specify the beer is on the low carb or lighter side.
-In that case, you will need to provide a Statement of Average Analysis or a Servings Facts Statement, which is the serving size with calories (malt beverages usually 12 ounces), carbohydrates, proteins, and Fats in grams.
+- Suppose your craft beer label or beer labels specify that the beer is low-carb or lighter side.
+In that case, you will need to provide a Statement of Average Analysis or a Servings Facts Statement, which is the serving size with calories (malt beverages are usually 12 ounces), carbohydrates, proteins, and Fats in grams.

 Additional Information for Beer Labels

 Along with other information on the warning labels, it is a must to include the government warning by the general surgeon warning pregnant women not to drink alcoholic beverages.
-The words “Government Warning” must appear in bold lettering to make sure it stands out from the rest of the lettering.
+The words “Government Warning” must appear in bold lettering to make sure they stand out from the rest of the lettering.

 For more information on different types of malt beverages and their regulations, visit the TTB website.